 Hatsukame

-Our signature junmai ginjoshu made exclusively with Yamada Nishiki grown in Tojo.
+Their signature junmai ginjoshu made exclusively with Yamada Nishiki rice grown in Tojo.
 It has a smooth mouthfeel and a balance of umami and modest acidity that enhances its compatibility with food.

-With a classic taste profile that is elegant but not overly fancy, it quietly accentuates more subtle flavors such as light white fissh dishes and stock made from bonito.
+With a classic taste profile that is elegant but not overly fancy, it quietly accentuates more subtle flavors such as light white fish dishes and stock made from bonito.

 Hatsukame

-Made with Shizuoka rice, water, and yeast, this junmaishu has a light mouthfeel and displays ginjo-esque aromas on the nose.
+Made with Shizuoka rice, water, and yeast exclusively from shizuoka, this junmaishu has a light mouthfeel and displays ginjo-esque aromas on the nose.

-By harmonizing the pleasant umami from the Homarefuji sake rice, an original Shizuoka varietal, and clean acidity, we have made the sake incredibly versatile in terms of food pairing and serving temperature.
+By harmonizing the pleasant umami from the Homarefuji sake rice, an original Shizuoka varietal, and clean acidity, this sake is incredibly versatile in terms of food pairing and serving temperature.
 It is the most self-explanatory expression of the Hatsukame style.